Acute Vision Loss: A Merck Manual of Patient Symptoms podcast

 In addition, sudden recognition of loss of vision (pseudo-sudden loss of vision) may manifest initially as sudden onset.
 For example, a patient with long-standing reduced vision in one eye (possibly caused by a dense cataract) suddenly is aware of the reduced vision in the affected eye when covering the unaffected eye.

-Presence or absence of pain helps categorize loss of vision (see Table 1: Symptoms of Ophthalmologic Disorders: Some Causes of Acute Vision Loss).
+Presence or absence of pain helps categorize loss of vision (see see Some Causes of Acute Vision Loss).

 Most disorders that cause total loss of vision when they affect the entire eye may affect only part of the eye and cause only a visual field defect (eg, branch occlusion of the retinal artery or retinal vein, focal retinal detachment).